-Now, although it is difficult to accurately assess the typical size of sperm whale preys, most caught squids have mantle lengths between 0.2-0.7m.
-Since the on-axis click occupies frequencies above 5kHz, ka is therefore >>1 and geometric scattering usually applies.
+Now, although it is difficult to accurately assess the typical size of sperm whale prey, most caught squid have mantle lengths between 0.2 and 0.7 m.
+Since the on-axis click occupies frequencies above 5 kHz, ka is therefore >>1 and geometric scattering usually applies.

 2.2.
-Squid TS measurement: experimental approach
+Squid target strength measurement: experimental approach

-In order to further investigate whether the target strength predictions of Love are valid for squid, and to see whether very weak target echoes could be accurately measured with a simple setup and means, we conducted measurements of the target strengths of a squid (Loligo vulgaris) and a cuttlefish (Sepia officinalis).
-Measurements were conducted in a 4-by-8 meter freshwater pool.
+In order to further investigate whether very weak target echoes could be accurately measured with a simple setup and means, we conducted measurements of the TS of a squid (Loligo vulgaris) and of a cuttlefish (Sepia officinalis).
+Measurements were conducted in a 4-by-8 metre freshwater pool.
 The measurements were done at 15 kHz, described at the P1 pulse centroid frequency of the on-axis click.
-Here, geometric scattering applies (frequency independence of the target) and measurements of squid target strength could be therefore carried out at only one frequency.
+Here, geometric scattering applies (frequency independence of the target) and measurements of squid TS could be therefore carried out at only one frequency.
 A schematic measurement setup is shown in Figure 1.